Dortmund tighten hold on second spot with win at Freiburg

 "Freiburg, despite dominating, did not create chances and then we scored a lucky goal.
 We failed to add another and we had to work until the very end.

-"Whoever wins such games normally wins the championship but that is not possible any more," he said leaders Bayern's 20-point gap.
+"Whoever wins such games normally wins the championship but that is not possible any more," he said.

-Coach Christian Streich of Freiburg, who have gone six matches without a win and are in 17th place on 19 points after their eighth loss in a row to Dortmund, was fuming at the referee for not sending one Dortmund player off in the 43rd.

-"Every two weeks we seem to be the idiots," Streich said.
-"I really am in no mood to watch this because it is catastrophic the way we are beaten down by certain gentlemen."

 Bayern Munich continued their march towards the title with a 6-1 demolition of VfL Wolfsburg for a league record 16th successive win on Saturday and stayed 20 points clear at the top.